Work with feeds

 Class breaks field

-Specifies the field used for calculating class break values.
+The field that is used for calculating class break values.

 Class count